scdenney/cpcs-2025-replication/README.md

 This package replicates the **politician conjoint experiment** from:

-> Brehm, Nils, Zhou, Angel Hsu, and Steven Denney.
+> Brehm, Robin, Zhou, Tianzi, and Steven Denney.
 2025.
 "From Division to Democracy: How Political Socialization Shapes Citizen Preferences in Germany and Korea." *Communist and Post-Communist Studies*.
 DOI: [10.1525/cpcs.2025.2636997](https://doi.org/10.1525/cpcs.2025.2636997)

 The experiment investigates how political socialization under divided-nation regimes shapes citizen preferences for emerging politicians.
 Respondents evaluate hypothetical politician profiles characterized by five political attributes (views on democracy, economy, welfare, gender, and diversity).
 Three populations are studied: Germans (Western, Eastern, Post-GDR citizens), South Koreans, and North Korean migrants living in South Korea.